bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Each call to updateScrollStore is its own action creator.
     * Consolidate them as patterns emerge.
 * Scroll listener refactor.
-    * Make aligns a selector.
-Simplify them as well.
     * Knows not to scroll when logue.
 Remove this check elsewhere.
 * Eventually pass actions as json.